 Democrats' View of America in the Trump Era

 How times have changed!
-The big reason the Democrats will fail to regain the presidency in 2020 is simply this: their party has gone from the party of hope, optimism, and excitement to the party of pessimism, disgust, and resentment.
+The big reason the Democrats should have, by all logic and reason, failed to regain the presidency in 2020 is simply this: their party has gone from the party of hope, optimism, and excitement to the party of pessimism, disgust, and resentment.

 Contrast Actress Ellen Burstyn’s “It’s the end of a shameful history of our relationship to African-Americans” with what Joe Biden said in a speech to Al Sharpton’s National Action Network in January 2019—that “systematic racism” has been “built into every aspect of our system.”
 Apparently, he means that racism has been built into the very foundation of America, that it’s part of America’s very being.

 Beto O’Rourke said in an interview with MSNBC, “This country has been racist as long as it’s been a country.“ In other words, America is apparently a fundamentally “racist” nation, not a fundamentally good country that merely has holdovers of racism in it.
 There’s a big difference between the two!